aminaaden/zetch/README.md

 ## Coming soon

-Once Zeplin adds an API that allows you to fetch data from external servers, we will add the capability to upload a CSS file and reference it via Zeplin instead of requiring you to manually add the CSS file to the project and run `cssparser` to convert it to JSON.
+When Zeplin adds an API that allows you to fetch data from external servers, we will add the capability to upload a CSS file and reference it via Zeplin instead of requiring you to manually add the CSS file to the project and run `cssparser` to convert it to JSON.